FeatureSketch Research Notes¶

 Calling score(features) and then update(features) through the public API

-computes projection and chain binning twice.
-This is intentional for the
+computes normalization, projection, and chain binning twice.
+This is intentional

 Adaptation and shrink handling¶